 Paint it Forward – Day 2.

 Artist Involvement.
-Dinstruction.
-We encourage you not to ’ to demonstrate on a separate canvas or paper when necessary.
+The purpose of the Artistic Director is to offer instruction.
+We encourage you not to paint on the survivors’ canvas, but to demonstrate on a separate canvas or paper when necessary.

 There will often be someone in the group that is less confident and puts their artistic abilities down.
 Encourage and empower them to be equally involved with everyone else.

 Co-Creation Process.
-The Artistic Director is providing the framework of the project, but survivors shouldcan be encouraged to suggest their creativity within .
-The canvas is a collaborative projectany creative liberties by individuals in the group should be run by the for approval
+The Artistic Director is providing the framework of the project, but survivors should/can be encouraged to suggest their creativity within the guidelines the Artistic Director has presented.
+The canvas is a collaborative project however any creative liberties by individuals in the group should be run by the Artistic Director for approval.

 Title & Written Summary.
 Each group will be asked to submit a Title for their art piece as well as a short paragraph that describes the theme, symbolism or story behind the art.
 Be sure to allow time to put their experience into words.
 This paragraph will be shared on the back of the commemorative art cards and will also be hung on a plaque next to the art piece.